Dark Mode

 'Totally insufficient'

-The BBC has obtained MoJ documents (obtained through Freedom of Information requests), as well as emails in which the SSCS issue was addressed.
-According to a briefing prepared by HMCTS chief executive Paul Ryan, the danger to proceedings was initially classified as high, with the possibility of court outcomes being adversely affected being very likely, resulting in
+The BBC has obtained MoJ documents (through Freedom of Information requests) and emails in which the SSCS issue was addressed.
+According to a briefing prepared by HMCTS chief executive Paul Ryan, the danger to proceedings was initially classified as "high," with the possibility of court outcomes being adversely affected being "very likely," which would result in "severe reputational harm to HMCTS."

-potentially significant effect.
-According to the briefing, the proposed standard court procedure would guarantee that employees will detect any anomalies and manually correct them.
-It was then decided that the threat to all patients was low and that no further checks were required.
-HMCTS representatives claim that a snapshot of three months' worth of data was completely ineffective considering the nature of the issue.
-Prof Alan Woodward, a leading IT securITy specialist who has worked for the UK government and consults on topics including forensic computing, shared their worries.
-According to him,
+Nevertheless, HMCTS's initial manual probe only looked at a subset of the most recent three months' worth of claims heard by the SSCS Tribunal, even though the virus was believed to have been present in the system for many years.
+Out of 609 cases with potential problems, only 109 (17%) were selected for further investigation.
+Among those, just one was said to have had a "potentially significant effect."
+According to the briefing, the proposed standard court procedure would ensure that employees would detect any anomalies and manually correct them.
+It was then decided that the threat to all patients was low and that "no further checks" were required.
+HMCTS representatives claim that a snapshot of three months' worth of data was "completely ineffective" given the nature of the issue.
+Professor Alan Woodward, a leading IT security specialist who has worked for the UK government and consults on topics including forensic computing, shared their worries.
+According to him, "HMCTS] undertook their probe into a limited number of cases.
+To say that they had no effect on these tragedies doesn't make sense to me."

 Leaked report